gracekarimi-gis/gracekarimi-gis.github.io/README.md

 ### 📚 Training & Externships

-- **RCMRD** - *Transforming Maps into Stories and Data into Decisions*, 2026 — completed the GeoHex Conservation Challenge, submitting the "Hexagons for Hornbills" StoryMap
+- **RCMRD** - *Transforming Maps into Stories and Data into Decisions*, 2026-completed the GeoHex Conservation Challenge, submitting the "Hexagons for Hornbills" StoryMap
-- **UN Mappers Kenya Youth Climate Mapping Externship**, June–August 2026 — humanitarian OSM mapping with JOSM (Ruai Ward flood-resilience mapathon, HOT Tasking Manager) and a climate-impact analysis project on aridity and food security in Tharaka-Nithi County
+- **UN Mappers Kenya Youth Climate Mapping Externship**, June–August 2026-humanitarian OSM mapping with JOSM (Ruai Ward flood-resilience mapathon, HOT Tasking Manager) and a climate-impact analysis project on aridity and food security in Tharaka-Nithi County

 ---